apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

   <img src="images_report/calibrate_before_use.png" />
 </p>

 Another way to reduce the recency bias problem is to order the few-shot examples based on the visual embedding similarity with the test image.
-We uses ViT to calculate the embeddings similarities.
+We used ViT [[15]](#vit) to calculate the embeddings similarities.

 We will examine two scenarios for dealing with the output:
 1. Unconstrained case: In this case, we consider the argmax of the logits across the entire vocabulary as the output.